Indiana Resources Unveils New High-Grade Gold Zone at Minos Prospect

 Exploration Breakthrough at Minos

-Indiana Resources Limited (ASX: IDA) has delivered a compelling update from its Minos Gold Prospect, located within the company’s extensive 5,713 km² Gawler Craton project in South Australia.
-The latest reverse circulation (RC) drilling results have confirmed a newly identified high-grade gold zone in the Southwest area of the deposit, complementing the already robust Main Zone mineralisation.
+Indiana Resources Limited (ASX, IDA) has delivered a compelling update from its Minos Gold Prospect located in South Australia's Gawler Craton.
+The latest reverse circulation drilling program has confirmed a new high-grade gold zone in the Southwest area of the deposit, complementing the already extensive Main Zone mineralisation.
+Assay results from October and November 2024 drilling have revealed multiple significant intercepts, including standout grades up to 45.8 grams per tonne (g/t) gold.

 Strategic Position in the Gawler Craton